The Bankrate promise

 Does all of a car insurance policy apply to the permitted driver?

-Assuming they do not live with you and only borrow your car occasionally, your friend has the benefits of your insurance policy when they borrow your car.
+Assuming they are not excluded from your policy, your friend has the benefits of your insurance policy when they borrow your car.
 Usually, the permissive user limit of liability, collision, comprehensive and any other coverages you have is the same as the limit of coverage you have for yourself.

-Say you live in Texas, where the state requires you to carry at least a minimum of $25,000 property damage liability coverage.
+Say you live in Texas, where the Texas car insurance laws require you to carry at least a minimum of $25,000 property damage liability coverage.
 If you have $25,000 of property damage liability coverage on your policy, the permissive user limit of liability is also $25,000.
 So if your friend does $20,000 of damage, your policy should cover it.

 In short, if your car insurance policy includes permissive use, the entirety of your policy extends to anyone driving your car (assuming they meet your insurance provider’s permissive driver requirements).